yka134/StormHacks2025KeyEncypt/README.md

 # Gibkey

-A browser extension that allow for end-to-end encryption on any messaging platform (such as Discord) using **ECDH** and **AES-GCM** encryption.
+A browser extension that allows for end-to-end encryption on any messaging platform (such as Discord) using **ECDH** and **AES-GCM** encryption.
 Outsiders reading the encrypted messages might as well be reading GIBBERISH

 ![GibKey](GibKey.jpg)